Skip to main content

 Ideally, residents should be able to conveniently and confidently access services such as primary care, dental care, behavioral health, emergency care, and public health services.
 Access to healthcare is important for:

 Rural residents often encounter barriers to healthcare that limit their ability to obtain the care they need.
 Access to healthcare implies that healthcare services are available and obtainable in a timely manner.
-Yet rural residents often encounter barriers to healthcare access.
 Even when an adequate supply of healthcare services exists in the community, there are other factors that may impede healthcare access.
 For instance, to have healthcare access, rural residents must also have:

-- Means to reach and use services, such as transportation to services that may be located at a distance, and the ability to take paid time off of work to use such services
+• Means to reach and use services, such as transportation to services that may be located at a distance, and the ability to take paid time off of work to utilize services

-This guide provides an overview of healthcare access in rural America, including discussion of the importance and benefits of healthcare access and the barriers that rural residents experience.
+This guide provides an overview of healthcare access in rural America, including the importance and benefits of healthcare access as well as the barriers that rural residents experience.
 The guide includes information regarding:

 Frequently Asked Questions